MoEDAL-MAPP, an LHC Dedicated Detector Search Facility: The Phase-1 MAPP Upgrade for MoEDAL

 \subsection{The Phase-1 MAPP Detector}

 In February 2020 the Phase-1 MAPP detector was first presented to the LHCC as a MoEDAL upgrade for Run-3, as part of a broader upgrade plan encompassing Run-3 and HL-LHC.
-At this time the deployment of the Phase-1 MAPP detector was planned for the UGCI gallery, at a position 55m from IP8 at an angle of 6.5$^{\circ}$ to the beam axis.
-At this position the MAPP-mCP detector would be protected by roughly 25m of rock from Standard Model (SM) backgrounds and cosmic ray backgrounds by a 110m rock overburden.
+At this time the deployment of the Phase-1 MAPP detector was planned for the UGC1 gallery, at a position 55~m from IP8 at an angle of 6.5$^{\circ}$ to the beam axis.
+At this position the MAPP-mQP detector would be protected by roughly 25~m of rock and by a 110~m rock overburden from SM and cosmic-ray backgrounds.
 A prototype detector was deployed in UGC1 in 2018 to assess cosmic ray and beam related backgrounds.

-However, the UGC1 gallery required approximately 6 months of civili engineering work to be commissioned as an experimental area.
-However, there was not sufficient time to complete this work before the start of Run-3.
-An alternate location for the MAPP-mCP in the UA83 tunnel was found in June 2021.
+However, the UGC1 gallery required approximately six months of civil engineering work to be commissioned as an experimental area, hence there was not sufficient time to complete this work before the start of Run-3.
+An alternate location for the MAPP-mQP in the UA83 tunnel was found in June 2021.
 This new position is already a full part of the LHC infrastructure with direct elevator access, with the required access interlocks and safety measures in place.
 Approval for the use of UA83 was obtained from the LHC Machine Committee in November 2021.
 The MAPP detector was approved for installation by the CERN Research Board in December 2021.